mlflow/mlflow/docs/source/tracking.rst

 MLflow remembers the history of values for each metric.
 Use :py:func:`mlflow.log_metrics` to log multiple metrics at once.

+:py:func:`mlflow.log_input` logs a single :py:class:`mlflow.data.dataset.Dataset` object corresponding to the currently active run.
+You may also log a dataset context string and a dict of key-value tags.

 :py:func:`mlflow.set_tag` sets a single key-value tag in the currently active run.
 The key and value are both strings.
 Use :py:func:`mlflow.set_tags` to set multiple tags at once.